emiliUn/deer-timestamp/readme.md

 ### Prerequisites

 You need a web-brower.
-We recommend Firefox and Chrome.
+We recommend Firefox and Chrome :
-Firefox minimum recommanded version: Firefox Quantum 59 (59.0) Chrome minimum recommanded version: Chrome 64.0.3282
+* Firefox minimum recommanded version: Firefox Quantum 59 (59.0)
+* Chrome minimum recommanded version: Chrome 64.0.3282

 ### Installation from store